leolyj/3D-VLP/README.md

-# 3D-VLP
+# Context-aware Alignment and Mutual Masking for 3D-Language Pre-training
-This is the code related to "Context-aware Alignment and Mutual Masking for 3D-Language Pre-training" (CVPR 2023).
+coming soon...